 The year is 1947, and the Partition Plan for the Land of Israel was just passed by the General Assembly of the United Nations.
-There was hope for the first time in years that a peaceful resolution could be made.
+There was hope for the first time in years for a peaceful resolution.
 That was until the Arabs rejected the plan and the War of Independence broke out.
-The Arabs immediately started cutting off the roads to Jewish settlements; which the Jews responded to by trying to break free.
+The Arabs immediately started cutting off the roads to Jewish settlements, which the Jews responded to by trying to break free.
 Within just a few months, over a thousand Jews, mostly civilians, had been killed.
-The Jews knew that it was time to switch off their strategy, and they did!
+The Jews knew it was time to switch off their strategy, and they did!
 In April, after supplies arrived from Czechoslovakia, Operation Nahshon began.

 More About Castel National Park